-Do you have a calendar that you carry with you or use the calendar tool on your phone?
-If yes, why?
-If no, why not?
+Do you have a calendar that you carry with you or use the calendar tool on your cell phone?

 Prioritize: rank tasks in order of their importance.
 After you itemize your work tasks by identifying and listing them, the next step is to prioritize them-determine the order or sequence in which they get done.
-Prioritizing basically involves ranking tasks in terms of their importance, with the highest-priority tasks placed at the top of the list to ensure they're tackled first.
+Prioritizing basically involves ranking tasks in terms of their importance, with the highest priority tasks placed at the top of the list to ensure they're tackled first.

 How do you decide on what tasks are to be ranked highest and tackled first?
-Here are two key criteria (standards of judgment) for determining your highest-priority tasks:
+Here are two key criteria (standards of judgment) for determining your highest priority tasks: